 You’re graduating in 3 days- what is your goal after graduating?

 There’s a lot in my head right now.
 I will continue to work on the project I started before I came here.
 I am excited to apply everything I learned.
 I believe the there is a tremendous opportunity to build a calendar application that will help people plan their best lives.
 There is so much going on around us and the details are scattered all over the place.

 At GA, they talk a lot about outcomes and career so I feel really excited; I’ve made a lot of great connections so I’m not super scared about the future.
 It’s been great and Brad is extremely supportive.

 I definitely see myself as more of a startup guy as long as I believe in a mission.
 I’m one who is willing and able to take a chance- success only comes after failure so…

 Do you want to stay in New York after you graduate?

 Yes, I do want to stay in New York.

 Would you stay at Common even after you graduate from the UX bootcamp?

-Common has two buildings now, and is opening another more buildings in other parts of the city .
+Common has two buildings now, and is opening another more buildings in other parts of the city, and around the states.
 I’m not sure yet where exactly I want to live, but because there’s no lease at Common, I can hop around the city.
 That’s a cool option!